mennahamdy33/clinical_CMMS/README.md

 # Computrized Maintainance Management System

-We developed a website launched by a server and connected to A sql database to host a simple comutarized maintainace management system thta can be used into any medical facilities as hospitals or clinics.
+We developed a website launched by a server and connected to A sql database to host a simple comutarized maintainace management system that can be used into any medical facilities as hospitals or clinics.

 For more details check CMMS.pdf uploaded to the repository